Fist Up / Up

 Players adopt their starting formation, prepared for coordinated movements and penetration options.

-Fist Up / Up - STEP 2: Center shifts to an optimal spot on the court to maximize offensive efficiency
+Basketball play fist up / up, step 2: center shifts to an optimal spot on the court to maximize offensive efficiency

 Center shifts to an optimal spot on the court to maximize offensive efficiency.